chrismatheson/chrismatheson.github.io/_posts/2014-03-25-gulp-upload-to-azure-blob.md

 published: true
 ---

 Gulp has been in place in iVendi for about 2 months now.
-Its really brough down the build times, but also the complexity.
+It's really brought down the build times, but also the complexity.
 Some (including me) would say this is an even bigger win.

-This week i started to get to grips with Node streams in a bit way so that i could write my own streaming build step, and i have to say that it was a lot easier that i had expected and definately very powerful.
+This week I started to get to grips with Node streams in a big way so that I could write my own streaming build step, and I have to say that it was a lot easier that I had expected and definitely very powerful.

-The basic premis for my task is to upload all our fron end code to Azure blobs.
+The basic premise for my task is to upload all our front end code to Azure blobs.

 ###First Crack
-The first version of a solution came from a collegue and looked as such . . .
+The first version of a solution came from a colleague and looked as such . . .

 {% gist 9803545 %}

-This solution wokred but for me it was a bit too . . .
+This solution worked but for me it was a bit too . . .
 Non-Streaming?

 Its performing a few different tasks here

 - uploading the files to azure
 - prefixing a version to the filenames of JS & CSS (/static/bazinga.js --> /static/\<some-prefix\>-bazinga.js)
-- insert approporate ```<script>``` and ```<link>``` tags in the ```index.html```
+- insert appropriate ```<script>``` and ```<link>``` tags in the ```index.html```

 So for me it was a little too mixed in its concern so i decided to break it into seperate parts, also the ```files.forEach``` seems to be going aginst what streaming is about.
 So i gave a crack at refactoring this and came up with two new parts.